-2019 HG3 orbits the sun every 1,409 days (3.86 years), coming as close as 1.25 AU and reaching as far as 3.67 AU from the sun.
-Based on its brightness and the way it reflects light, 2019 HG3 is probably between 0.07 to 0.15 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to a school bus.
+2019 HG3 orbits the sun every 1,410 days (3.86 years), coming as close as 1.25 AU and reaching as far as 3.67 AU from the sun.
+Based on its brightness and the way it reflects light, 2019 HG3 is probably between 0.067 to 0.149 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to a school bus or smaller.

 2019 HG3's orbit is 0.24 AU from Earth's orbit at its closest point.
-This means that there is a wide berth between this asteroid and Earth at all times.
+This means that there is an wide berth between this asteroid and Earth at all times.